MRingive/thejourneyof/_posts/2021-12-07-financial-freedom-update-november-2021.markdown

 _Happy holidays._

 P.S.
 I realized this post ended on a less than cheerful note.
 I do enjoy the holidays and I hope you will too.
-The cozy winter days with snow and freezing temperatures outside, the colorful bright lights that light up the dark, going back to my hometown to see old friends and family.
-All that is great.
+The cozy winter days with snow and freezing temperatures outside, the colorful bright lights that light up the dark, going back to my hometown, seeing old friends and family.
+All great.
 And mostly free.
 Sincerely, have a great December.